ndvbd/td-gammon/README.md

 # Results

 exp_20221230_1048_41_259706_100000.tar is a 40 neuron NN trained for 100k steps, wins about 73% of games against beginner, 50% of games against intermediate, and fewer against advanced and world class
-Took about 10 minutes to train with 16 processes
+Took about 10 minutes to train with 16 processes, in hindsight, it actually wins about 55% of games, which is probably close enough

 exp_20221230_1713_28_521264_1000000.tar is a 40 neuron NN trained for 1 million steps Took about 2.2 hours to train with 12 processes